Use Natural Instincts to Play with your Dog.

-The Prey drive in dogs is an instinctual response to stimulus in the environment.
-It is a set of behaviors related to hunting.
-All dogs will express these genetic responses to differing degrees, and in different situations.
-It is a normal part of a dog's natural behaviour.
-With some breeds being selectively bred to have stronger prey drives than others.
+The Prey drive in dogs is a natural response to the environment and part of every dog's natural behaviour.
+It is a set of behaviours related to hunting and scavenging.
+All dogs will express these genetic responses to differing degrees and in different situations.
+Some breeds have been selectively bred to have stronger prey drives than others.

-Play is an excellent way to engage these natural prey behaviors in a safe and controlled manner.
+Encouraging these behaviours through play is a way to engage with your dog in a safe and controlled manner.
 Most dogs will enjoy and benefit from opportunities to express their play drive.

-A herding breed may enjoy chasing, while Hounds may enjoy stalking and flushing prey out and Terriers will be thrilled to dig and shred.
-Identifying the breed influences in your dog can give you clues on types of activities your dog may enjoy, remember every dog is an individual and their behaviours will be unique.
+A herding breed may enjoy chasing, while Hounds may enjoy stalking and scentwork and Terriers will be thrilled to dig and shred.
+Identifying the breed influences in your dog can give you clues on the types of activities your dog may enjoy.
+Remember, every dog is an individual, and their behaviours will be unique.

 Personal Play.

-This will be unique to your dog.
-There are no shortcuts or formulas to this and it takes time and practice to find out what really engages your dog.
-Some dogs might like to chase or be chased, others might prefer physical play like wrestling and pushing and others might like you jump around with them but have no physical contact.
-The key is to experiment and be observant to how your dog responds through their body language to what ever you try.
+There are no shortcuts or formulas to this, and it takes time and practice to find out what really engages your dog.
+Some dogs might like to chase or be chased, others might prefer physical play like wrestling and pushing, and others might like you to jump around with them, but have no physical contact.
+The key is to experiment and be observant of how your dog responds through their body language to whatever you try.

 Toy Play.

-The game you choose to play should reflect what your dog already enjoys and probably depend on their breed.
-For example, sight-hounds usually prefer to chase, bully breeds usually prefer to grab and hold and terriers often prefer to shake and destroy!
-Use this as a starting point only as every dog is an individual and there will always be exceptions to the rule.
+Games you choose to play with your dog should reflect what they already enjoy and probably depend on their breed (but not always).
+For example, sight-hounds usually prefer to chase, bully breeds usually prefer to grab and hold, and terriers often prefer to shake and destroy!
+Use this as a starting point and go from there as there will always be exceptions to the rule.

-Toy selection is also vital to get the most out of your play sessions so check out your local pet store for ideas and or make your own depending on what sort of player you have.
+Selecting the right toy will get the most out of your play sessions, check out your local pet store for ideas and or make your own depending on what sort of player you have.

 Tug.

 A game of Tug is great because, with a little skill, you can incorporate most of the Predatory sequence components into the game.
-Here's how a play sequence with tug might look like:
+Here's how a play sequence with tug might look:

-Dog becomes attentive to the toy and starts to track it's movement with its eyes
+The dog becomes interested in the toy and starts to track it's movement with its eyes

-Prey tries to escape simulated by some 'misses' to encourage chase.
+Prey (toy) tries to escape, add some near 'misses' to encourage chase.

-Dog finally grabs the toy and the fight to take down the prey starts through some tugging, toy still struggling to escape
+Dog grabs toy and the fight to take down the prey starts through some tugging, toy struggles to escape

 Watch these videos for some training in tug: